smmckay/quex-mirror/doc/source/02-syntax/patterns/head-and-tails.rst

    possible for a given DFA ``R``.
 Figure :ref:`fig-heads-and-tails` graphically displays the ``\Head`` operation for ``x+``.

+   If a pattern ``R`` matches the zero-length lexeme, then the first acceptance state is the initial state and therefore no other acceptance state can be reached.
+Then, the according head only matches the zero-length lexeme.
+The head cannot possibly contain loops, so it cannot contain a state which iterates on any lexatom.
+Consequently, if a head does not match the zero-length lexeme it is admissible.
+The contrary is trivial.

+            \Head{R} != \Nothing  <=> \Head{R} is admissible

 .. describe:: \\Tails{R}

    The result of this operations cuts anything before the first acceptance